brunoscopelliti/brunoscopelliti.com/www/content/blog/my-macos-setup-checklist.md

 git config --global user.signingkey *****
 ```

-Recently I got the `gpg failed to write commit object` error on the first commit; to fix this issue I found I had to set the `GPG_TTY` environment variable:
+Recently I got the `gpg failed to write commit object` error on the first commit; to fix this issue I found I had to export the `GPG_TTY` environment variable from my .zshrc file:

 ```txt
 export GPG_TTY=$(tty)